-When looking for UPS monitoring systems, make sure to get a device with a web interface that will present you with powerful remote monitoring tools.
+When looking for UPS monitoring systems, make sure to get a device with a web browser interface that will present you with powerful remote control and monitoring tools.
 Instead of driving all the way out to your site to configure or manage your device, you'll be able to do it right from your desk.
 This can save money on fuel costs and expensive man-hours.

 Your company might be large, you might also have an enterprise-grade SNMP manager, but a web interface lets you drill down when you need to.
 An intuitive and easy-to-use web interface is way above any other method to manage your battery monitoring.